 *Disclosure* This post may contain affiliate links.
 This means when you buy through the link, the Travel Fairies will receive a small commission at no extra cost to yourself.

 Number 1: The rides.
 Whichever Disney park you go to, there are rides suitable for everyone.
 There are the gentle rides such as the carousels and film ride-throughs, or the more thrilling rides such as Rock’n’Rollercoaster or The Tower of Terror.
 The rides are also themed so well which all adds to the experience.
 Although it may not have as many rides as the big theme parks in the UK, I feel it’s still worth making the trip to any of the Disney parks just for the rides alone.
+The American parks do have more thrill rides than the others for the simple fact that they are larger however even in Paris there are plenty of great rides for adults!

 If the rides alone are not enough to persuade you to go, then number 2: The atmosphere of the parks.
 Even as adults, Disney is magical and the cast members go out of the way to sprinkle a little extra pixie dust to make your holiday all the more memorable.
 I’m yet to meet a cast member who didn’t appear to be happy at work; from the cast members dancing along with the parades, or the ones waving their lightsabers to direct you to the exits at park closing hours, to the cast members operating the rides who smile and wave as you set off or the ones humming a tune as they sweep up litter.